MicrosoftDocs/visualfsharpdocs/docs/conceptual/array2d.base2['t]-function-[fsharp].md

 The input array.

+## Return Value

-**The base index of the second dimension of the array.**
+The base index of the second dimension of the array.

 ## Remarks
-This function is named **Base2** in the .NET assembly.
+This function is named `Base2` in the .NET assembly.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms